omarreis/FiremonkeySensorFusion/README.md

         ....
         ...

+* On FormActivate: Start sensors.
+For iOS you may call StartStopSensors(true).
+For Android, you have to ask permission to use the sensors first and start them when the permissions are granted.
+The samples use DelphiWorld's permisson requester for that.

+    {$IFDEF Android}  // request permissions to work FRequester.RequestPermissions([cPermissionAccessCoarseLocation,cPermissionAccessFineLocation],                            cPermissionsBoatAttitude);
+    {$ENDIF Android}

+    {$IFDEF IOS}
+    fMagAccelFusion.StartStopSensors({bStart:} true );  //start sensor feed
+    {$ENDIF IOS}

 ## Samples
 * SensorFusionDemo1 - Simple usage sample in this repository.
 * BoatAttitude - A more elaborate sample.
 A boat 3d model is targeted by a camera controlled by phone attitude.
 Can be found at https://github.com/omarreis/BoatAttitude .
 The app illustrates how to use *quaternions* to set 3d object rotations, instead of manipulating RotationAngle.